projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 Genotype data
 =============

-The genotype data may be read from any variant datasource supported by Glow, such as VCF, BGEN or PLINK.
+The genotype data may be read from any variant datasource supported by Glow, such as one read from :ref:`VCF, BGEN or PLINK <variant_data>`.
+For scalability, recommend ingesting flat genotype files into :ref:`Delta tables <vcf2delta>`.

 The DataFrame must also include a column ``values`` containing a numeric representation of each genotype.
 The genotypic values may not be missing, or equal for every sample in a variant (eg. all samples are homozygous reference).

 Example
 -------